Matthew

 The symbolism of Jesus' entry into Jerusalem portrays him as the Son of David, Prince of Peace.
 More particularly, this acted-out parable portrays Jesus as the King of Peace.
 Jesus does not come to Jerusalem as if he were a glorious king seeking the adulation of the populous, nor does he come as a conquering king seeking vengeance.
 Jesus comes in peace; he comes to bring peace between mankind and God; he comes to break down the barriers that exist between the Creator and His creation; he comes that we may find a peace that passes all understanding.

 Anyone who is in the professions and has to deal with the public, quickly grows weary of welcoming people into their home or office.
 Of course, all of us have experienced such a "welcome", the welcome of a person who sits behind their desk and takes a lifetime to notice us.
-They are "peopled out", and of course, we will try not to disturb them next time we want to be served.
+They are "peopled out", and of course, we will try not to disturb them next time we want to be served!
 We will just go to a different shop.
 When such people retire they are inclined to become hermits.
 They may well put up a sign warning people off.
-One such sign I noticed recently outside a country home proclaims, TELLEMBUGGEROFF.
+One such sign I noticed recently outside a country home proclaimed, TELLEMBUGGEROFF.
 Obviously, this person was once in the professions.
 So much for the welcome mat.

 Discussion